amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - The Deviant #8
 - Something is Killing the Children #38
 - Ultimate Spider-Man (2024) #14
-- Vengeance of the Moon Knight #1
 - Ultimate X-Men (2024) #12
-- 20th Century Boys #5
-- White Boat #2
 - Ultimates #5
 - The Sacrificers #11
 - X-Men (2024) #5